-The Operating Engineers' Apprenticeship Fund shall be used to provide workmen with the opportunity to acquire and improve the skills required for the essential and safe operation and maintenance of construction and allied equipment and to provide for tradesmen's qualification test.
+The IUOETA Fund shall be used to provide workers with the opportunity to acquire and improve the skills required for the essential and safe operation and maintenance of construction and allied equipment and to provide for tradesperson's qualification test.

-The Operating Engineers' Apprenticeship and Upgrading Fund will be administered by the Joint Apprenticeship Board established under the Operating Engineers' Apprenticeship and Upgrading Plan.

-All Operating Engineer Apprentices shall be hired through the Operating Engineers' Apprenticeship Plan.
+The IUOETA Fund will be administered by the IUOETA Board established under the IUOETA.
+All Operating Engineer Apprentices shall be hired through the IUOETA.

-In the event any dispute arises over the required hours as provided by the Plan for training trainees in non-designated trade classifications, the Employer shall have the right of appeal but the final decision shall be made by the Operating Engineers' Joint Apprenticeship Board.
+In the event any dispute arises over the required hours as provided by the Plan for training trainees in non-designated trade classifications, the Employer shall have the right of appeal but the final decision shall be made by the IUOETA Board.

-The Employer shall notify the Administrator of the Operating Engineers' Joint Apprenticeship Board before he discharges an apprentice or trainee in any trade classification.
+The Employer shall notify the Administrator of the IUOETA before they discharge an apprentice or trainee in any trade classification.